• Skip to primary navigation

 Let’s Style the Calendar

-The section of code in the Genesis Sample theme’s style.css that causes the month and year select boxes to be stacked instead of inline is the “width: 100%” line in the Forms section:
+The section of code in the Genesis Sample theme’s style.css that causes the month and year select boxes to appear empty is the “width: 100%” line in the Forms section.
+There is also too much padding on the Select fields.

 /* Forms